tech-med/medlearnity.com/src/content/wpPages/tutors/alexandra-townsend/index.md

 ---
 title: 'Alexandra Townsend'
 pubDate: 2023-02-28
-description: "\"Board exams require students to know so many intricate details about a variety of topics but what I found most rewarding is when students become masters a"
+description: '"Board exams require students to know so many intricate details about a variety of topics but what I found most rewarding is when students become masters a'
 ---

 # Meet Alexandra Townsend